 The Suffield area assets are conventional oil and gas assets held over a large land position which includes shallow gas and oil rights.
 Production and reserves from the assets come from conventional shallow oil and gas wells.
-These are low decline producing fields with further development opportunities including infill drilling, enhanced oil recovery (EOR) projects, well stimulation and facility optimisations.
-These assets include the oil and gas interests acquired in the acquisition of Cor4 Oil Corp. in 2023.
+These are low decline producing fields with further development opportunities including infill drilling, enhanced oil recovery (EOR) projects, well stimulation and facility optimizations.
+These assets include the oil and gas interests acquired in the Brooks area in 2023.